deltacv/EOCV-Sim/README.md

 - This is the 32nd release for EOCV-Sim
     - Adds HTTP input source to support MJPEG streams as an input source.
 Limelight cameras can stream to EOCV-Sim !
     - Updates to [PaperVision v1.0.7](https://github.com/deltacv/PaperVision/releases/tag/v1.0.4)
+    - Addresses the changes made to the Vision module in the FTC SDK v11.0
     - PaperVision is now embedded in EOCV-Sim's binary instead of being downloaded on startup

 ## [v4.0.1 - Plugin Auto-Updater](https://github.com/deltacv/EOCV-Sim/releases/tag/v4.0.1)